-A young man received two awards and at the closing of his final statement he said, "Be the change you want to see."
-Later in the program, when Lawrence concluded her acceptance speech, she looked at the young man and said, "You are looking at the change I wanted to be."
+"A young man received two awards and at the closing of his final statement, he said: 'be the change you want to see,'" Lawrence said.
+"When I closed out my acceptance speech, I said [to the young man] you are looking at the change I wanted to be."